evansbenj/Reduced-Representation-Workshop/4_Mapping_reads_to_a_reference_genome.md

 `/apps/bwa/0.7.12/bwa aln /home/datasets/2015_Ben_Evans/rhesus_chromosomes/chrXXX.fa PF515.fastq > PF515.sai`

 (but with the `chrXXX.fa` changed to match the chromosome you are working on.)

+As you can see in the [`bwa` manual] (http://bio-bwa.sourceforge.net/bwa.shtml), the `aln` flag tells `bwa` to align the reads to the reference genome (or, using the `bwa` jargon, find the coordinates of the reference genome that map each read.
+There are several additional options you could specify if you want.
+For example, you could use the `-M` flag to set a limit on the number of mismatches between a read and the reference genome.
+Because we are mapping data from one species to a reference genome from another, we will not do this.

 This command generates an intermediate file with the `.sai` suffix (which stands for `suffix array index`).
 Now we need to generate a `.sam` formatted file from our `.sai` files.
 A `.sam` file is a tab delimited text file that contains the alignment data.
 The format for this command is: